 Help struggling families of Punjab villages live day to day life with dignity and enable youngsters to pursue their dreams.

 - First village was started in late 2015 and tested for two years.
-Concept was introduced to the NRIs and the public in late 2017.
-One year later there are 36 villages adopted or committed by NRIs.
+Concept was introduced to the NRIs and the public in mid 2017.
+As of March 2019 there are 40 villages adopted or committed by NRIs.

 - Success stories (some examples): A smart plus 2 girl student, was not going to higher education because parents could not afford the expenses, is now in MA final because of foundation’s help.
 A landless widow with three young daughters, two are handicaps, was facing tough time everyday, is now receiving financial support every month.
 A poor farmer’s disabled widow with two young children is receiving monthly help.
 A mid aged landless man, married with two children, has leg injury for the last few years but could not afford expensive treatment, is being helped with medical expenses.
 A non profit School for blind children serving poor families was struggling, is now receiving two teacher’s salaries from the foundation.
 There are many more examples like these.

 - Foundation does not solicit funds.
 It seeks NRIs/ non-NRI Punjab residents to adopt and fund their own or any village.